 Women who seek breast lift surgery typically wish to address sagging caused by pregnancy, breastfeeding, weight fluctuations, significant weight loss, or simply the natural aging process.
 A breast lift can correct moderate to severe sagging of the breasts as well as rejuvenate the appearance of the nipple-areolar complex.
-Dr. Vogel typically recommends women wait until they have finished breastfeeding and have maintained a stable weight before scheduling a breast lift.
-While pregnancy after breast lift surgery is considered safe for the child and the mother, Dr. Vogel also recommends women wait until they no longer plan to have anymore children, as pregnancy and breastfeeding can compromise the results of the procedure.
+Dr. Vogel and Dr. Houssock typically recommend women wait until they have finished breastfeeding and have maintained a stable weight before scheduling a breast lift.
+While pregnancy after breast lift surgery is considered safe for the child and the mother, our plastic surgeons also recommend women wait until they no longer plan to have anymore children, as pregnancy and breastfeeding can compromise the results of the procedure.
 A breast lift with or without augmentation can also be combined with other procedures for optimal contouring effect – for example, many patients that undergo breast lift also choose to supplement their results with liposuction or a tummy tuck.

 Patients can expect mild swelling, soreness, and bruising in the days immediately following breast lift surgery.
 Oral pain medication can be used to easily manage these side effects, which should begin to resolve within a few days.
 Most breast lift patients return to work within one week.
 Dr. Vogel recommends breast lift patients avoid any heavy lifting or strenuous exercise for about four weeks after surgery.
 As residual swelling continues to dissipate and the healing process comes to completion, patients can see the final results of their breast lift procedure.

-Since each breast lift surgery is custom-tailored, there is no one set cost for the procedure.
-According to the 2016 statistics from the American Society of Plastic Surgeons, the average cost of breast lift surgery is $4,636; however, this will price vary from case to case.
+Since each breast lift surgery is custom-tailored, the price may vary from case to case; however, the average cost for breast lift surgery at our practice is typically between $9,000 and $10,500.
 Common factors that may influence the price of a breast lift include the technique used during surgery, the complexity of the procedure, hospital and anesthesia fees, the experience of the plastic surgeon, and the geographic location of the practice.
-At the conclusion of the preliminary consultation, Dr. Vogel will be able to provide you with an accurate price quote for your breast lift.
+At the conclusion of the preliminary consultation, you will receive an accurate price quote for your breast lift.
 If interested, you can choose from one of our plastic surgery financing options to receive installment plans with low monthly payments as well as little to no interest loans.
 To learn more about these options, please inquire with one of our knowledgeable staff members.

-If you would like more information about breast lift surgery with or without breast augmentation, please contact the office of Dr. James Vogel today.View More Before & After Photos
+If you would like more information about breast lift surgery with or without breast augmentation, please contact our office today.View More Before & After Photos